 Individuals who wish to receive SSI State Supplement Program (SSP) payments must first apply for federal Supplemental Security Income (SSI) payments through the Social Security Administration (SSA).
 To find out more about applying for SSI or to inquire about SSI eligibility, contact SSA at 1-800-772-1213 (or TTY 1-800-325-0778 for the deaf and hard of hearing) or visit www.ssa.gov/ssi.

 SSP Eligibility: SSP payments are based on eligibility for SSI payments from the Social Security Administration.
 In some cases, an individual may have income that is too high for an SSI payment but may still qualify for a payment from the state.
+Individuals who receive only the SSP payment amount are sent one payment on the first of each month from the state.
 When SSA makes a federal Supplemental Security Income (SSI) payment, Massachusetts also sends a separate SSP payment.
-For individuals who receive only the SSP payment amount, they are sent one payment on the first of each month from the state.

-SSP Payment Methods: SSP payments are made in the same method that an individual receives SSI payments, either by check or by direct deposit (including SSI Direct Express).
+SSP Payment Methods: SSP payments are made in the same method by which an individual receives SSI payments, either by check or by direct deposit (including SSI Direct Express).
 SSP payments are made available on the same day as SSI payments.
-Those who receive both SSI and SSP will receive two checks or two direct deposits, one from SSA and one from the state.
-Those who receive only SSP will receive one check or one direct deposit from the state.
+Those who receive both SSI and SSP receive two checks or two direct deposits, one from SSA and one from the state.
+Those who receive only SSP receive one check or one direct deposit from the state.

-Checks: SSP checks (see sample below) have a message on them to remind recipients that the payment has come from the state instead of SSA.
+Checks: SSP checks (see sample below) have a message on them explaining to recipients that this is the SSP payment from the state.

 SSI recipients may have a Representative Payee to help them manage their case.
 SSP recipients may have help managing their case from a Designated Payee.
 Designated Payees receive SSP payments and notices on behalf of recipients and should ensure that their contact information on record with SSP is accurate and up to date.